A nondriver identification card may not be issued to a person unless the person presents

 1997, c.
 437, §40 (NEW)

-Each nondriver identification card issued pursuant to this section expires 6 years from the date of issuance.
+Each nondriver identification card issued pursuant to this section expires at midnight on the nondriver identification card holder's 6th birthday following the date of issuance.

 5.Storage, recording, retention and distribution of digital images and digitized signatures.